Ectopic Pregnancy & Abortion

 To prevent life-threatening complications, the fertilized egg needs to be removed.
 Depending on your symptoms and when the ectopic pregnancy is discovered, this may be done using medication, laparoscopic surgery or abdominal surgery.

-Treatment for an ectopic pregnancy that removes the fertilized egg is not an abortion; it is a lifesaving medical procedure, which treats a medical emergency event for the mother.
-An abortion is the deliberated termination of a viable intrauterine pregnancy.
+Treatment for an ectopic pregnancy that removes the fertilized egg is not an abortion; it is a life-saving medical procedure, which treats a medical emergency event for the mother.
+An abortion is the deliberate termination of a viable intrauterine pregnancy.
 In some cases, the fallopian tube can be saved.
-Typically, however, a ruptured tube must be removed.
+Typically, however, a ruptured fallopian tube must be removed.